NIEM/movement-solr/README.md

 Solr is instantiated and data ingested via Docker.
 The data is located in ./niem-xsd and can be found on https://www.niem.gov/techhub/niem-model/current-release

-To run solr locally with Docker:
+To run Solr locally with Docker:

 ```
 docker build -t wist-solr .